Skip to content

 Is It Hard to Get Into Santa Rosa Junior College?
 Acceptance Rate & Requirements

 Santa Rosa Junior College, located in Santa Rosa, California, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 36%.
+The graduation rate is roughly 36%.

 Can I Afford It?